mgharvey/seqcap_pop/README.md

 INTRODUCTION
 -------

-seqcap_pop is a series of commands and scripts for processing sequence capture data from population-level samples using tools within the [Phyluce](http://phyluce.readthedocs.org/en/latest/index.html#) package (Faircloth 2015).
+seqcap_pop is a series of commands and scripts we have been using for processing sequence capture data from population-level samples using tools within the [Phyluce](http://phyluce.readthedocs.org/en/latest/index.html#) package (Faircloth 2015).
+This pipeline includes some additional scripts not available from Phyluce and dependencies (in the "bin" folder).

-In addition to the pre-existing code from Phyluce and associated tools, we include additional scripts in the "bin" folder that were authored by Michael Harvey, Brant Faircloth, and Graham Derryberry.

 LICENSE
 -------